 In a new report, analysts at BNP Paribas discuss the disconnect between rising corporate bond yields and the elevated level of M&A deals and buybacks.
 According to BNP, buyback levels, M&A deals and corporate bond yields cannot all continue to rise for much longer.

-BNP pointed out that both the total value of M&A deals and the premium paid by the buyer (over 30 percent) are both near all-time highs.
+BNP points out that both the total value of M&A deals and the premium payed by the buyer (over 30 percent) are both near all-time highs.
 The last time the M&A market saw this level of activity was 2007, a fact that should serve as a strong reminder of what can happen when liquidity is withdrawn.

 BNP sees a recipe for equity market weakness brewing, and notes several reasons why stocks might not continue producing the same returns they have generated in recent years.
 With many companies now borrowing money to improve earnings via buybacks and acquisitions, rising borrowing costs could really put a damper on economic growth.
 Rising rates in conjunction with lackluster recoveries in both the U.S. and Europe leave valuations looking “stretched for the most leveraged part of the market.”

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.